 Hiring a team of technical writers can be the key to success.
 This is doubly true when helping operate an ancillary company in the cannabis industry.
 Businesses must be careful every step of the way as regulations are constantly changing and the industry continues to grow at a rapid pace.
-Investing in technical writers is key.
-It means having good document management practices to always be compliant to run your business.
+Investing in technical writers is key, as it ensures that you have good document management practices to be compliant when running your business.

 Whether you need a single technical writer for a brief project, or a team of consultants to produce a complete line of documentation, the quality of our work is guaranteed for you.
 Our clients work closely with an Engagement Manager from one of our 30 local offices for the entire length of your project at no additional cost.
 Contact us at (800) 221-0093 or email@example.com